 St. Augustine Parish Church, or San Agustín, is the former convent of the St. Augustine hermit monks.
 This parish settled in Valencia in 1307.
 The structure of St. Augustine Church is of gothic style with a single nave, chapels between buttresses, and an open space for the choir.

 Santa Catalina Church

 Located near Plaza de la Reina, Santa Catalina Church is a symbol of Valencia’s history.
 The church was built over a mosque and has been with the city since the time of the Reconquest.
-It is most notable for its bell tower, and exemplary work of Valencian Baroque.
+It is most notable for its bell tower, and exemplary work of the Valencian Baroque period.

-The Silk Market, in Spanish “Lonja de la Seda”, is one of the major points of interests in Valencia.
-A masterpiece of the golden age (Fiftheenth Century), the Market portrays the wealth of the city at that time.
+The Silk Market, in Spanish “Lonja de la Seda”, is one of the major points of interest in Valencia.
+A masterpiece of the golden age (Fifteenth Century), the Market portrays the wealth of the city at that time.
 The construction of the Silk Market began in 1482 and lasted until 1548.
 Learn more about the beautiful, Silk Market.